bpaskin/JavaExamples/README.md

 # JavaExamples

+Lunch and Learn slides: https://ibm.box.com/s/r2rfadfhgghur7xiga2jxxsmvhty4wi0 Some slides may be out of date now.

 # JSFParams
 Small application tested on tWASv9 and Liberty (jsf-2.2 feature) that has 3 pages.  the index page the user enters a name and it is passed to the backing bean.
 Page 2 and Page 3 read the backing bean from the HttpSession.